|Date:||November 1, 1974|

-Procession, Now I'm Here, Ogre Battle, Father To Son, White Queen, Flick Of The Wrist, Killer Queen, The March Of The Black Queen, Bring Back That Leroy Brown, Son And Daughter, Keep Yourself Alive, Seven Seas Of Rhye [cut], Big Spender [cut], Modern Times Rock 'n' Roll [cut]
+Procession, Now I'm Here, Ogre Battle, Father To Son, White Queen, Flick Of The Wrist, In The Lap Of The Gods, Killer Queen, The March Of The Black Queen, Bring Back That Leroy Brown, Son And Daughter, Keep Yourself Alive, Seven Seas Of Rhye [cut], Big Spender [cut], Modern Times Rock 'n' Roll [cut]

 This incomplete recording from 1974 isn't great quality, but the performance is excellent.
-The sound as a whole may be muffled, but every note of John Deacon's great bass work comes through.
+Every note of John Deacon's great bass work manages to come through.